 Submitting Your Completed Application

-- MRAC staff reviews all applications for eligibility.
-Applications that do not follow format (e.g. submitting a résumé longer than two pages) may be deemed ineligible.
+MRAC staff reviews all applications for eligibility.
+Applications that are incomplete (e.g. missing responses to required questions) may be deemed ineligible.

-- A peer review panel reviews all eligible applications based upon the program criteria.
+A peer review panel reviews applications based upon the program criteria.
 Panelists will rate each application on a scale of 1-10 (10 being high).
 Scores are available to applicants upon request; there are no additional comments collected at this stage of review.

 - Only those applicants who are invited to the second round of review will be asked to submit a work sample.
 Finalists will have about 2 weeks to submit work samples.

-- Your narrative response to the grant criteria will remain the foundation for the panel’s review of your request, and your work sample should correspond as closely as possible to the application request.
-Generally, samples should be of work completed within the past four years.
+- Your narrative response to the grant criteria will remain the foundation for the panel’s review of your request.

 - All work samples must be submitted electronically through the MRAC Dropbox account.
 Dropbox is a file hosting service that allows MRAC to manage files in a web-based folder.
 Detailed instructions as to how to submit using Dropbox will be sent to finalists.